JWang1414/summer2025/pdes/Week 2.md

 $$
 Ax^2+Bxy+Cy^2 + Dx + Ey + F=0
 $$
-We can check the shape of this function with the determinant
+In accordance with conic classifications of functions, we can use the determinant to claim that the shape of this function is:
 $$
 \begin{align}
 B^2-4AC<0,  &  & \text{equation is an ellipse} \\